shantanuSakpal/occluded-face-recognition/README.md

 5. future use case:
    a. synthecial put a mask on wanted people faces. and give it to our model.
    b. remove occlusion from the face. if unknow person using silp / gan - divyesh

+So basically this whole project is to detect masked/occluded faces, once we detect masked/occluded faces (mark them with bounding boxes), we can find the features of the face.
+Once we have the features, we can:

+1. Remove the mask/occlusion from the face.
+2. Recognize face with higher accuracy.

+We will be focusing on second point.
+This is the main idea of the project.